Arbors

 No analysis available

-Public remarks repeatedly reference VA assumable loans and VA financing options across many units in the building.
-That is strong, direct evidence that the building/unit offerings support VA financing.
+Public remarks repeatedly and directly reference VA assumable loans and VA financing throughout the building's listings.
+This is strong, consistent evidence that the building supports VA financing.

 No analysis available